1c3d1v3r/neatPLA/README.md

 PLA replacement circuit for Commodore 64.
 Based on dodgyPLA https://github.com/desaster/c64-dodgypla

-I showed the design to some fiends and they said "neat".
+I showed the design to some friends and they said "neat".
 Hence the name neatPLA :)

 What is changed compared to dodgyPLA:
 - 3.6V voltage regulator.
+Better for logic levels.
 Still within XC9536XL specs
 - Cool looking PCB
 - Changed pin mapping code to mach the new schematic & PCB.
 - CASRAM delay increased to 30ns.
-Fixes timing issues with 326298
+Fixes timing issues with motherboard 326298
 - Added extra delay to all outputs.
-Fixes a timing issue with 250425 + SwinSID
+Fixes a timing issue with motherboard 250425 + SwinSID

 Now it is one of the most compatible PLA replacements.